iu-ai-research/Synthetic_LAIB_Data/README.md

 ## Acknowledgments
 Special thanks to my academic advisor, family, and peers for their support and encouragement throughout this journey.
 Their invaluable guidance has greatly contributed to the success of this project.

-## Abstract
-The thesis investigates the efficacy of large language models in generating synthetic data for LAIB research.
-By evaluating various models and techniques, the study demonstrates how synthetic data can be used to enhance research in areas plagued by data scarcity.

-## Keywords
-- Large Language Models (LLMs)
-- Synthetic Data Generation
-- Laser-Accelerated Ion Beams (LAIBs)
-- Prompt Engineering
-- Data Analysis

 ## Disclaimer
 The developed application and all associated content are licensed under the GNU General Public License.